hujhax/austin-improv-wiki/Shows/Ka-Baam!!.md

 ![[Ka-Baam!!
 Audience Winner.jpg|After every performance, one lucky audience member would win the show's cover art.]]
 The show would begin with origin stories for three different heroes, which were based on audience suggestions.
 Meanwhile, a comics artist (often Kristin Hogan) would draw the cover art for an adventure for those heroes.
 They would improvise a half-hour narrative superhero story based on that cover art, and one lucky audience member would receive the cover art as a prize.

-Throughout the show, director [[Performers/Asaf Ronen]] served as the narrator, occasionally providing interstitials which introduced advertisements or responded to viewer mail.
+Throughout the show, director [[Performers/Asaf Ronen|Asaf Ronen]] served as the narrator, occasionally providing interstitials which introduced advertisements or responded to viewer mail.

 Each hero and villain would cobble together a costume from the show's collection of capes, masks, and attachable felt decorative pieces.